-Canada is part of Americas with main city at
+Canada is part of North America with main city at

 population of 36M people.
 The main currency is Canadian Dollar.
 The languages

 spoken are English and French.
 Automatic teller machines are everywhere in Canada.
 Current travel safety advice is Do not travel.
 Get other useful information like socket plugs, SIM cards and emergency numbers.

 👍 Developed 🌤️ ~-14.34 °C 🌧 ~36.41 mm 👨👩👦👦 36M people

 🛡️ Travel safety

 Foreign nationals aren't permitted to enter Canada for non-essential purposes.
 There are a small number of exceptions to these restrictions (see Travel).
 If you're allowed to enter Canada, you must demonstrate you have a suitable plan to self-isolate for 14 days or you'll be sent to a designated quarantine facility.
 You must wear a face mask or covering while travelling, at Canadian airports, at screening checkpoints and where physical distancing requirements aren't possible.
 If you don't have your own face mask, you won't be allowed to fly to, from or within Canada.
 If you want to leave Canada, do so as soon as possible by commercial means.
 Direct flights between Canada and Australia are suspended.
 You may be able to fly to Australia via the US, Qatar or other hubs.
 Follow the Australian High Commission in Canada on social media for updates on flights.
 We now advise you: Do not travel to Canada.

 issued date: June 5, 2020

 Canada uses 120V, 60Hz with sockets and plugs Type A and Type B.